-The thing we must appreciate about blockchain and cryptocurrency is the high competitiveness and the involvement of the community.
-And debates such as Ethereum vs Ethereum Classic illustrate how much power do the users hold in the crypto community.
+The thing we must appreciate about blockchain and cryptocurrency is the high competitiveness and community involvement.
+And debates such as Ethereum vs. Ethereum Classic illustrate how much power the users hold in the crypto community.

-Many big companies are known for taking decisions that disappoint their customers.
-Yet, for the lack of a better option, the customers still stuck with them.
+Many big companies are known for making decisions that disappoint their customers.
+Yet, for the lack of a better option, the customers still stick with them.

 However, in the crypto space, when a portion of the community disapproves of a decision, they can just go forward and have a hard fork.

 And that’s how the Ethereum Classic appeared.
-A group decided that Ethereum isn’t going the right way and they hard forked into their own Ethereum.
-With Blackjack and…you know how it goes.
+A group decided that Ethereum wasn’t going the right way, and they hard forked into their own Ethereum.
+With Blackjack and…, you know how it goes.

 Table of Contents